-You can make a donation up to the combined maximum of the Original and the Overflow/PLUS Tax Credits, or your Arizona state tax liability, whichever is less.
+You can donate up to the combined maximum of the Original and Overflow Tax Credits, or your Arizona state tax liability, whichever is less.

-In exchange for your donation, the state gives you a dollar-for-dollar tax credit, essentially taking the place of what you would have to give to the state.
+Your state tax liability is the amount of money you must pay to the state in taxes based on your earnings.
+In exchange for your donation, the state gives you a dollar-for-dollar tax credit, essentially taking the place of what you would have to pay to the state.

 If you have no liability, you cannot receive a credit.
-However, what you give to ACSTO may count as a charitable gift for Federal deductions.
+However, what you give to ACSTO may be considered a charitable gift.

 If I already get a refund, why would I need a tax credit?

-You receive a refund because you have overpaid into your state taxes throughout the year.
+You receive a refund when you overpay toward your state taxes throughout the year.

 How much of my donation is awarded as a scholarship?

 Arizona law requires that 90% of donated funds are awarded as scholarships.
-ACSTO awards 92% of recommended donations, and uses the balance for operating costs and resources for our schools and parents.
+ACSTO awards 92%!
+We operate on an 8% budget which is used to pay for operating costs and numerous resources for our schools, parents, and donors.

 Can I recommend a specific school or student with my donation?

-However you cannot “swap” donations with another person by recommending each other’s children.
+Families may not “swap” donations by recommending each other’s children.
 The law states, “A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent.”
-ACSTO has always discouraged this practice.

 What is the difference between a donor recommendation and a scholarship award?